How to survive separation

 The most common types of agreements are those that relate to:

-- children – Consent Order or Parenting Plan;
+- Children – Consent Order or Parenting Plan;

-- property settlement and/or spouse maintenance – Consent Order or Binding Financial Agreement; and
+- Property settlement and/or spouse maintenance – Consent Order or Binding Financial Agreement; and

-- child support – Child Support Agreement.
+- Child support – Limited or Binding Child Support Agreement.

 When Can I Get A Divorce?